PremiseWP/premiseScroll/README.md

 });
 ```

-Animate one `element-1` when `element-2` comes into view.
+**Example 4:** Animate one `element-1` when `element-2` comes into view.
 But once the animation triggers, if the user scrolls up kill it!

 ```js
 var el = $('element-2').premiseScroll({